How to launch your data science career

 However, pandas includes an overwhelming amount of functionality, and (arguably) provides too many ways to accomplish the same task.
 Those characteristics can make it challenging to learn pandas and to discover best practices.

-That's why I created a pandas video series (30 videos, 7 hours) that teaches the pandas library from the ground up.
+That's why I created a pandas video series (36 videos) that teaches the pandas library from the ground up.
 Each video answers a question using a real dataset, and the datasets are posted online so you can follow along at home.
 (I also created a well-commented Jupyter notebook that includes the code from every video.)